marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

      - When threads have problems, they post a message to the custom message.
      - The high part of WPARAM is the thread number.
 The low part is a message number.
      - LPARAM is not used

+   - Log messages as a string resource

+   - Use #logSetMsg, #logGetMsgId, #logGetMsgLevel, #logResetMsg and #logHasMsg to print messages when its safe to do so (probably as an application is shutting down.

    - (Done) **If the main window hasn't started**
      - Show a dialog box, then exit #wWinMain